venugoapalreddy/biztalk-docs/biztalk/adapters-and-accelerators/accelerator-swift/installation-and-configuration-troubleshooting.md

 ### Possible Cause
  One of the following conditions exists:

 - The Runtime Schemas assembly was already deployed when you tried to perform an initial installation of A4SWIFT.

--   [!INCLUDE[btsCoName](../../includes/btsconame-md.md)] [!INCLUDE[btsSQLServerNoVersion](../../includes/btssqlservernoversion-md.md)] was not started on the computer on which you tried to install A4SWIFT.
+- [!INCLUDE [btsCoName](../../includes/btsconame-md.md)] [!INCLUDE [btsSQLServerNoVersion](../../includes/btssqlservernoversion-md.md)] was not started on the computer on which you tried to install A4SWIFT.

 - The Runtime Schemas assembly was already deployed when you tried to upgrade A4SWIFT, and was referenced by another assembly.
 This prevented undeployment of the Runtime Schemas assembly by the A4SWIFT upgrade program.

 ### Solution
  Proceed as follows, depending upon the nature of the problem:

--   If the Runtime Schemas assembly was already deployed when you attempted to run an initial installation of A4SWIFT, open BizTalk Explorer in [!INCLUDE[btsCoName](../../includes/btsconame-md.md)][!INCLUDE[btsVStudioNoVersion](../../includes/btsvstudionoversion-md.md)][!INCLUDE[btsDotNet](../../includes/btsdotnet-md.md)], right-click the assembly [!INCLUDE[btsCoName](../../includes/btsconame-md.md)].Solutions.FinancialServices.SWIFT.RuntimeSchemas, and then click Undeploy.
-Use the BizTalk Deployment Wizard to deploy the latest version of RuntimeSchemas.dll from *%programfiles%*\Microsoft BizTalk Accelerator for SWIFT\Assemblies.
+- If the Runtime Schemas assembly was already deployed when you attempted to run an initial installation of A4SWIFT, open BizTalk Explorer in [!INCLUDE [btsCoName](../../includes/btsconame-md.md)][!INCLUDE [btsVStudioNoVersion](../../includes/btsvstudionoversion-md.md)][!INCLUDE [btsDotNet](../../includes/btsdotnet-md.md)], right-click the assembly [!INCLUDE [btsCoName](../../includes/btsconame-md.md)].Solutions.FinancialServices.SWIFT.RuntimeSchemas, and then click Undeploy.
+Use the BizTalk Deployment Wizard to deploy the latest version of RuntimeSchemas.dll from <em>%programfiles%</em>\Microsoft BizTalk Accelerator for SWIFT\Assemblies.

--   If [!INCLUDE[btsSQLServerNoVersion](../../includes/btssqlservernoversion-md.md)] was not started, start [!INCLUDE[btsSQLServerNoVersion](../../includes/btssqlservernoversion-md.md)] in the [!INCLUDE[btsSQLServerNoVersion](../../includes/btssqlservernoversion-md.md)] Service Manager.
-Use the BizTalk Deployment Wizard to deploy the latest version of RuntimeSchemas.dll from *%programfiles%*\Microsoft BizTalk Accelerator for SWIFT\Assemblies.
+- If [!INCLUDE [btsSQLServerNoVersion](../../includes/btssqlservernoversion-md.md)] was not started, start [!INCLUDE [btsSQLServerNoVersion](../../includes/btssqlservernoversion-md.md)] in the [!INCLUDE [btsSQLServerNoVersion](../../includes/btssqlservernoversion-md.md)] Service Manager.
+Use the BizTalk Deployment Wizard to deploy the latest version of RuntimeSchemas.dll from <em>%programfiles%</em>\Microsoft BizTalk Accelerator for SWIFT\Assemblies.

 - If the Runtime Schemas assembly was already deployed when you tried to upgrade A4SWIFT, and was referenced by another assembly, undeploy the referencing assembly in BizTalk Explorer, and undeploy RuntimeSchemas.dll in BizTalk Explorer.
 Use the BizTalk Deployment Wizard to deploy the latest version of RuntimeSchemas.dll from *%programfiles%*\Microsoft BizTalk Accelerator for SWIFT\Assemblies.

 ## After the Web Components feature is removed, Message Repair and Reconciliation is incorrectly shown as uninstalled